tsinghua-fib-lab/GenNet_Bench/README.md

 1. If you are using a Docker virtual machine, you need to install version 15.0 of the libprof library (Python module).

-2. The data files should be downloaded in advance and placed in the main directory.
-Data file address: https://bit.ly/3Y5mhAO .
+2. The necessary data files should be downloaded and placed in the main directory before running the code.
+The dataset is available through a public repository.
+Please contact the authors for the download link.

 3. The "pycomm" folder should be located in a subdirectory of the optimization algorithm code for interaction.